Katheeravan305/anagram/README.md

 # anagram
-A simple anagram genrator for words with distinct alphabets.
+A simple anagram generator for words with distinct alphabets.
-DIffrent data structures linked list, stack and queue were used.
+Diffrent data structures such as linked list, stack and queue were used.
+Language that was used is C++.